ariel-dotcom/Final-Project-Ruppin/README.md

 ### 5. Correlation Analysis

 - **`min-max_correlation_with_shift_option.py`**: Analyzes the correlation between lightning activity and pollutant levels with an optional time shift.
-It generates visualizations to display these correlations.
+It generates visualizations using bar plots to display these correlations.

 - **`heat_map.py`**: Generates a comprehensive correlation heatmap between lightning occurrences and pollutant levels across different regions.